 How extraordinary and beautiful are seashells?

 So many different shapes and colours with varying textures found littered along a shoreline - like a necklace around the sea.

 Collecting pretty shells for decorative use is a pastime that has been enjoyed throughout history.

-This blog was inspired by an amble along a beautiful beach in search of interesting shells to be used in my jewellery.
+This blog was inspired by an amble along a beautiful beach on Lord Howe Island in search of interesting shells to use in my jewellery.